bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2018-11-11

+We will be heading back to China for from November 12th to November 23rd.

+We have another detail to address that is important -- we must acknowledge that we don't always have a one bit at the right staircase.
+Somewhat fortuitously, as long as we occasionally omit rectangles at right, the modifier memoized values are made in the same way and are used in the same way.
+This is the case not because the modifier e.g. gives across-the-board zero values in some sense.
+Our remedy involves two details -- (1) We omit rectangles that are weighted at right if we have a zero bit for some B column; and (2) it's okay if we have a zero bit at right if we have a handful of one bits at left as the modifier continues to work correctly in this case (i.e. without requiring a change in how we determine it and use it).

 ## 2018-11-10 (for fourth time)

 We will address what are and how to use the modifier memoized array values.